 Economic Planning and Policy

-Students choosing this specialization will select at least five half-courses, subject to the approval of the specialization advisor, from the list below.
-Courses with economic planning content that are not on this list may be substituted with the approval of the specialization advisor.
+Students choosing this concentration will select at least five half-courses, subject to the approval of the concentration advisor, from the list below.
+Courses with economic planning content that are not on this list may be substituted with the approval of the concentration advisor.

 |AEC 1102H||Community Development: Innovative Models||TBA|